deanwampler/spark-scala-tutorial/README-HDP.markdown

 For more advanced Spark training and services from Typesafe, please visit [typesafe.com/reactive-big-data](http://www.typesafe.com/platform/reactive-big-data/spark).

-Run the script `./start.sh` to launch the [Activator](http://typesafe.com/activator) environment with its web UI.
-It will echo a message with the URL to view it.
-The UI will show the tutorial for this project and allow you to browse the code and run the examples.
+Login as `root` (password `hadoop`) and run the script `spark-workshop/start.sh` to launch the [Activator](http://typesafe.com/activator) environment with its web UI.
+The script will echo a message to the console with the URL to view the UI.

+The UI shows the tutorial for this project and it allows you to browse the code, compile, test, and run it.